minowayosuke/high_fps_camera_feedback/README.md

 ?????? is a minimal code example for high speed image capturing.

-Note that these codes are tested only under the environment specified above.
+Note that these two codes are tested **only under the environment specified above.**

 Finally, ?????? is a minimal code example for high speed operation tested in the ???????? just for reference.
 The code was not used in our paper.
 We didn't conduct in-depth-test and don't gurantee its functioning.